 While searching online I found out that this could be done by using off the kitchen shelf products such as Taco Sauce, Tabasco™, or vinegar and salt you can successfully have a well polished penny (Woohoo!!).

-To share my findings for those who are interested here's the
+To share my findings for those who are interested here's the link.

 We (mostly Gadgeteer working out the many kinks) finally got the new look up and running.
 There are still some minor CSS issues we're looking at, so if it doesn't look quite right on your browser let us know via the feedback form in the right column.
 Please indicate your browser, o/s and versions for both.